 - Foreign bonds must observe the rules and regulations of the country of issue, like domestic bonds of that country.
 Eurobonds, however, are not subject to any particular country’s regulations.

 Advantages of Participation in International Bond Markets

 Investment in international bonds provides the benefit of diversification.
 Diversification decreases the risk of a major loss for the investors.
 This happens because your returns from an international bond (mostly) will not be subject to negative events in your home economy.
 So, for example, if your home country witnesses heavy floods, your investment in some foreign country is safe from any negative impact of this event.

 - Advantages of Participation in International Bond Markets

 - Disadvantages of Participation in International Bond Markets

 International bond markets usually offer a higher rate of interest than domestic bonds.
-The reason is that they are riskier for investors coming from some other country.
-Hence, investment in international bond market can potentially boost the returns of your portfolio.
+The reason is that they are riskier for investors coming from some other countries.
+Hence, investment in the international bond market can potentially boost the returns of your portfolio.